olovett/osticket-prereqs/README.md

 <img src="https://i.imgur.com/BC3MyNv.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-- Download Microsoft Remote Desktop to your computer or what is copatiable with your computer the one listed and shown above is compatible for Mac users.
+- Download Microsoft Remote Desktop to your computer or what is compatible with your computer.